-How can I make changes to my profile or account?
+- How can I make changes to my profile or account?

 Once you are logged in, click the profile icon at the top right hand corner of the web page.
 This will give you a list of options to make changes to your account.

-What does EquitySpark do about conflicts of interest?
+- What does EquitySpark do about conflicts of interest?

 We will review any possible conflicts of interest that could harm investors and manage or eliminate these conflicts if and when they arise.

-What is the minimum investment size?
+- What is the minimum investment size?

 The minimum investment size is usually £500.
 Each campaign will be different and the minimums can range anywhere from £10 to £10,000.

-What is the Appropriateness test?
+- What is the Appropriateness test?

-If you self-certify as a Restricted investor, before you invest we require you to complete a short questionnaire designed to find out if investing if suitable for you, and that you understand all the risks involved.
+If you self-certify as a Restricted investor, before you invest we require you to complete a short questionnaire designed to find out if investing is suitable for you, and that you understand all the risks involved.
 You must answer a variety of questions correctly in order to pass and be eligible to invest in opportunities listed on EquitySpark.

-How do you decide what opportunities are listed on EquitySpark?
+- How do you decide what opportunities are listed on EquitySpark?

 We have a multi-step application process for companies choosing to raise money with us.
 Firstly, companies must submit an in-depth application form which includes data such as financials, management team, and business plan.
 If successful, one of our analysts will perform a deep-dive assessment on the company to find out more information about the opportunity.
 Next, the company is presented in front of the whole EquitySpark investment committee where further scrutiny is given and a decision to list the company on our platform is made.
 We are highly selective of what businesses we take on.

-Are investments in companies listed on EquitySpark safe?
+- Are investments in companies listed on EquitySpark safe?

 No. Investing in early-stage businesses and start-ups is high risk.
 The majority of companies fail and do not deliver returns to their investors.
 The main reason people participate in this type of investing is the hope that one or more businesses will do so well that they will compensate for any losses made in other businesses that fail.
 There is no guarantee however that an investor will pick one of these successful companies.